Using omniplate to analysis data from plate readers¶

 There are two ways of starting the software.

-Two files are needed: the first file has the raw data, either produced by the plate reader - at the moment a data file from a Tecan is expected, but we are happy to add other plate readers, or you can use data already parsed into columns in a tsv or csv file; and the second file describes the contents of the wells of the plate.
+To load data generated by the plate reader, two files are needed: the first file is the raw data, either produced by the plate reader or you can use data already parsed into a tidy format; the second file describes the contents of the wells of the plate and should be an Excel spreadsheet.

 p.load('ExampleData.xlsx', 'ExampleDataContents.xlsx')